Home | Browse Topics | Government & legal system | Activism | Keeping your personal information private: Some practical advice

 Surveillance and monitoring of activists by the state

-Keeping your personal information private:
+Keeping your personal information private: Some practical advice

 The use of surveillance devices is regulated in New Zealand, however technology and human error can allow your personal information and data to be collected and used by others.
 Everyone has the right to privacy.

 • Using encryption: data should be end-to-end encrypted for data safety and security.
-On a smart phone, applications like Signal and WhatsApp allow for encrypted messages, calls and video calls as well as disappearing messages.
+On a smart phone, applications like Signal and WhatsApp allow for encrypted messages, calls, and video calls as well as disappearing messages.
 A “lock” icon on the status bar of your internet browser means your information will be safe when it’s transmitted.
 If a website or app is asking for your personal information, credit card details or other financial information, be alert and ask why this information is being gathered.

-• Logging off: when you are using public devices (such as a computer in a public library) ensure that you log out of all of your accounts.
+• Logging off: when you are using public devices (such as a computer in a public library) ensure that you log out of all your accounts.
 On your phone, close applications that are not in use.
 Check your phone privacy settings and turn off “location services” when you are not using an application.

 • When posting to social media, be aware that it is monitored by police, intelligence agencies, corporations, hackers and even employers: all of whom are interested in gathering information.
-Things you say can be used against you, and you may not have the benefit of being able to explain that you were ‘just joking around.’
+Things you say can be used against you, and you may not have the benefit of being able to explain that you were just joking around.

 • Online tracking: be aware that services (such as Google) and websites can track your activities across the internet.
-For example if you are logged into Gmail or Facebook and conduct google searches, this information is gathered and stored.
+For example, if you are logged into Gmail or Facebook and conduct google searches, this information is gathered and stored.
 Using a search engine such as DuckDuckGo, using a browser like Firefox or even using the TOR browser can all be ways of minimising the data gathered about you.

 • Offline: ensure that you do not keep passwords written down in easy to access places, that personal documents and identification are stored securely, and that you are discrete when using PIN numbers and other passwords in public places.